-GST Council Meet: States to remain net gainers despite rate rationalisation, say experts - www.lokmattimes.com
+GST Council meet: States to remain net gainers despite rate rationalisation, say experts - www.lokmattimes.com

-New Delhi, Sep 3 While some states have raised concerns over possible revenue loss on Wednesday at the ...
+New Delhi, Sep 3 While some states raised concerns over possible revenue loss at the 56th meeting of ...

-New Delhi, Sep 3 While some states have raised concerns over possible revenue loss on Wednesday at the 56th meeting of the GST Council, new estimates suggest that states will remain net gainers under the current GST framework, even after a potential rejig in tax rates.
+New Delhi, Sep 3 While some states raised concerns over possible revenue loss at the 56th meeting of the GST Council on Wednesday, new estimates suggest that states will remain net gainers under the current GST framework, even after a potential rejig in tax rates.

 This optimism stems from the unique revenue-sharing structure of GST, where 50 per cent of all GST collections go directly to the states, and 41 per cent of the Centre’s share is also devolved to them.